Old Town Cemetery (Claiborne Parish, Louisiana)

 Old Town Cemetery, also known as Old Taylor Cemetery and Old Haynesville Cemetery, is a cemetery located south of Haynesville, in Claiborne Parish, Louisiana, United States.
-The cemetery use to be located near the old town center for Haynesville, however the town center moved 2 miles east with the arrival of new train tracks which left this old town area as a "ghost town".
+The cemetery used to be located near the old town center for Haynesville, however the town center moved 2 miles east with the arrival of new train tracks which left this old town area as a "ghost town".

 The cemetery contains some 3,000 burials.
 Fashion designer Geoffrey Beene (1924–2004) is buried there.